apache/parquet-format/Encryption.md

 #### 4.2.2 AES_GCM_CTR_V1

 In this Parquet algorithm, all modules except pages are encrypted with the GCM cipher, as described above.
 The pages are encrypted by the CTR cipher without padding.
-This allows to encrypt/decrypt the bulk of the data faster, while still verifying the metadata integrity and making sure the file has not been replaced with a wrong version.
+This makes it possible to encrypt/decrypt the bulk of the data faster, while still verifying the metadata integrity and making sure the file has not been replaced with a wrong version.
 However, tampering with the page data might go unnoticed.
 The AES CTR cipher